Kinglsey header

 More about Showdown in Amherst

 Showdown in Amherst, which made its debut in February 2024 at CCAD, was filmed at Thurber House, one of CCAD’s neighbors in downtown Columbus’ Discovery District.
-The building, built in 1873, has a very similar look and feel to Dickenson’s home in Amherst, Mass, where the film short takes place.
-The plot follows a visit to Dickenson by her literary mentor Col. Thomas Wentworth Higginson, and what happens when Wentworth “dismisses her work as anything but ‘real poetry,’” according to a press release for the film.
+The building, built in 1873, has a very similar look and feel to Dickinson's home in Amherst, Mass, where the film short takes place.
+The plot follows a visit to Dickinson by her literary mentor Col. Thomas Wentworth Higginson, and what happens when Wentworth “dismisses her work as anything but ‘real poetry,’” according to a press release for the film.
 “Their clash of perspectives sets the stage for a powerful showdown—one that reverberates through time.”
 For more coverage on the project—including the story of why a ghost is acknowledged in the film’s credits—read coverage from Columbus media outlet NBC4.

 Learn more about the Film & Video program at CCAD or apply here.